preciofishbone/OmniaDocsG2/pages/edit-page/index.rst

 .. image:: enter-design-mode-new2.png

-How to work with blocks is described on this page: :doc:`Working with blocks </blocks/working-with-blocks/index>`
+How to work with blocks is described on this page: :doc:`Working with blocks on pages </blocks/working-with-blocks/index>`

 Default blocks
 ***************